Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 David Peterson of HealthMarkets agrees: “We’ve had success inviting reviews from customers who provide us with positive survey results.
 If they can be stewards for our company and brand because of the experiences they’ve had, we encourage that.”

-So how do you find out who’s had a great experience to send review requests to the right customers?
+So, how do you find out who’s had a great experience sending review requests to the right customers?
 Our respondents offered several suggestions:

 And Chas Cooper of Rising Star Reviews says you can also use this process to “turn unhappy customers into happy customers.”

 “First, ask the customer to rate your business privately.
 If the customer would give you a 5-star rating, then encourage him/her to write a review.
 But if the customer gives you a bad rating, ask what you could do better, fix any problems you discover, and go the extra mile to make the customer happy.
 Then encourage a review.”